syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endtabs %}

 #### Remove item in all toolbars
 In [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html),each toolbar operates independently.
 Removing an item from one toolbar does not affect others.
-For example, removing the signature icon from the "AnnotationsToolbar" does not impact other toolbars.
+For example, removing the Sticky note icon from the "AnnotationsToolbar" does not impact other toolbars.

 To remove an item from all toolbars, iterate through the toolbar collection and remove the item from each toolbar.
 Here’s how to remove the "Sticky note" item from all toolbars: